nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 ### Model Browser

-In **Model Browser**, you can browse models and download them directly from Hugging Face.
+In **Model Browser**, you can browse models and download them from Hugging Face.

-Additionally, you can link your Civitai account (Settings - Accounts) to browse and download models, LoRAs, and other resources from Civitai directly from Stability Matrix.
+Additionally, you can link your Civitai account (Settings - Accounts) to browse and download models, LoRAs, and other resources from Civitai from Stability Matrix.

 ### Output Browser